andymotta/fleet-etcd2-microservices-cluster/README.md

 # Fleet Microservices Cluster

+## ** Disclaimer:
+This project is no longer being maintained in favor of less DIY Microservices cluster architectures (Like Kubernetes or ECS) but has been left as a PaaS reference ... or like one of those old photos of your younger self in the 80s-- Pretty awkward but made sense at the time.

-This project started as a way to run containers in AWS without vendor lock-in, but has since been adapted to run in AWS VPC for production.
+Moving on, this project started as a way to run containers in AWS Pre-ECS.

 ## Architecture
 Fleet's backend is etcd, so we are using a central services architecture for this production deployment: